 A deferral is typically reserved for situations when extenuating circumstances are present, such as serious health conditions, pregnancy, significant care giving responsibilities, adoption, unexpected military service or deployment, and participation in a political election, executive position on AUGSA or required jury duty.
 Having multiple competing responsibilities is not sufficient to be considered extenuating circumstances.

-The length of time of the deferral is not included in the time period for completion of the PBDLD program and deadlines will be adjusted accordingly.
+The length of time of the deferral is not included in the time period for completion of the GDLD program and deadlines will be adjusted accordingly.

 During the deferral, the student will have limited access to the program, University, and supervisory resources.